onflow/contract-updater/README.md

 //
 /// Returns true if the contract is currently staged. access(all) view fun isStaged(address: Address, name: String): Bool
+/// Returns true if the contract is currently validated and nil if it's not staged. access(all) view fun isValidated(address: Address, name: String): Bool?
 /// Returns the names of all staged contracts for the given address. access(all) view fun getStagedContractNames(forAddress: Address): [String]
 /// Returns the staged contract Cadence code for the given address and name.